 - Have or be working towards legal status or be working under an umbrella organisation with legal status.

-The Committee will consider the following when assessing applications:
+The Council will consider the following when assessing applications:

 - whether the application complies with the criteria and purposes of the Heritage Fund